The Ultimate Madrid City Guide for Business Travellers

 - Car hire – in the arrivals area of terminal T4 and T1 there are several car hire companies should you wish to drive during your stay in Madrid.

+If you are considering relocating to Madrid with younger family, you may which to look into education in Spain.
 Madrid’s educational system is divided into 4 levels: nursery, primary, compulsory secondary and vocational/university education.
-Madrid is home to four Universities; Universidad Autónoma de Madrid, Universidad Complutense de Madrid, Universidad Carlos III de Madrid, Politécnica de Madrid.
+Madrid is home to four Universities: Universidad Autónoma de Madrid, Universidad Complutense de Madrid, Universidad Carlos III de Madrid, Politécnica de Madrid.
 Universidad Autónoma de Madrid is ranked within the World’s top 200 universities and specialises in educational, social, cultural and economic studies.

 EUR = Euro (€)